Looking for unique things to do in Pioneer Square?

 On the first Thursday of every month, you can head to Pioneer Square for a free art walk!
 Read more about this and other Seattle art walks.

-8. Take a sweet class at The Pastry Project
+8. Get soft serve or take a class at The Pastry Project

 Indulge your sweet tooth at one of The Pastry Project’s classes in Pioneer Square.
 Choose from classes on chocolate, pastry, bread, and more.
 You can see their class and event schedule on the Pastry Project website.